Cat and Dog Imaging and Diagnostics in Sunrise, FL

 Making an accurate diagnosis can take time, and we know how stressful this process can be.
 Rest assured that we will keep you informed and do only what is absolutely necessary and in your pet’s best interests to make them well.
 Whether we are using our in-house laboratory to obtain timely test results or performing an ultrasound on your pet, they will always be treated with the utmost care and attention.

 Finding a suitable treatment for your loved one is our primary concern.
-If you are interested in pursuing diagnostics for your animal companion, please reach out to us at (954) 748-2002.
+If you are interested in pursuing cat or dog imaging and diagnostics for your animal companion, please reach out to us at (954) 748-2002.